The Three Little Pigs

 Scan this QR code to open story in the app

 Once upon a time, there were three piglets named Dip, Tip, and Pip.
-Dip was the eldest and the most experienced out of all of them.
-His parents had raised him to look after his younger brothers, who would play in the meadow carelessly all day long.
-Dip liked to play as well, of course, but sometimes he had to also do some grown-up tasks.
+Dip was the eldest and the most responsible one.
+His parents had raised him to look after his more careless younger brothers, who would play in the meadow all day long without a care in the world.
+Dip liked to play too, of course, but sometimes he also had to do grown-up tasks.

-From an early age, Dip had had a black spot around his left eye.
+Since birth, Dip had had a black spot around his left eye.
 Tip and Pip would always tease him about it.
-They would ask him if he had forgotten to wash in the morning, because his eye looked dirty.
-Dip always got upset about it, because he actually made sure to wash properly so he could be a good example for his younger brothers.
+They’d ask him if he had forgotten to wash his face in the morning, telling him that his eye looked dirty.
+This would upset Dip, especially because he actually made sure to wash properly in order to set a good example for his brothers.

-Dip was also very wise and liked to give his brothers lessons.
-Tip and Pip hated lessons from their brother, so whenever they didn’t feel like listening to him preach, they would start giggling and point at Dip’s spot.
-This usually led to a wild chase, and this was exactly what Tip and Pip wanted.
-Since Dip was heavier, they could run faster than him, and when he chased them they could hear him stomping loudly behind them.
+Dip was also very wise and liked to teach his brothers things.
+But Tip and Pip hated having lessons from their brother.
+Whenever they didn’t feel like listening to him preach, they would start giggling and point at Dip’s spot.
+This usually led to a chase, which was exactly what Tip and Pip wanted.
+Since Dip was bigger and heavier, the youngsters could run faster than him — plus they could easily hear his loud stomps coming from behind when he was chasing them.

 Tip, the middle brother, was a little naughty.
-He liked to come up with games and ideas for adventures that he could drag Pip into.
-He hated chores and didn’t really enjoy learning, so he often wondered whether he really needed to become a grown-up.
-He had a hard time listening to his older brother or parents.
-They often didn’t know what to do with him.
-Tip knew that he was supposed to listen to grown-ups and do exactly as he was told, but sometimes a new adventure was just too good to miss out on!
+He liked to drag Pip into games and adventures that he had thought up.
+He disliked doing chores and didn’t really enjoy learning.
+He often wondered whether he really needed to grow-up at all.
+Pip had a hard time listening to his older brother or to his parents.
+None of them knew what to do about it.
+Tip was aware that he was supposed to listen to his elders and do as he was told, but sometimes a new adventure was just too good to resist!

 Pip, the youngest, was no better than Tip.
-Sunbathing lazily in the grass was the thing he enjoyed the most, as well as whistling his favourite song and watching the clouds swimming in the sky.
-He loved playing hide-and-seek, but his parents had banned it long ago because Pip always accidentally wandered toward the forest where a big hungry wolf lived.
-They had had to save Pip from the big bad wolf so many times that one day his parents had simply declared that hide-and-seek was no longer allowed.
+Sunbathing lazily in the grass was what he enjoyed most, along with whistling his favourite tune and watching the clouds float across the sky.
+He loved playing hide-and-seek but his parents banned that game long ago because Pip tended to wander into the forest to hide — which wasn’t safe because a big hungry wolf lived there.
+His parents had already saved Pip from the wolf so many times that one day they simply decided to stop letting the piglets play hide-and-seek.

-The wolf was very cunning.
-He spent his days scheming up new ways to catch the little piglets.
+The wolf was very cunning though.
+He spent his days scheming up new ways to catch the piglets.
 His mouth watered whenever he imagined the delicious dinners he would make out of them.
-The wolf had already learnt a few hard lessons from the shepherd who lived down the road.
-He had given the wolf a good beating when tried to catch a sheep from the fold by his hut.
-All the sheep stayed together, as close to the shepherd’s hut as they could, and when there was danger they would start bleating as loudly as possible to wake the shepherd up.
+But it wasn’t easy for him to achieve this.
+The wolf had since learnt a few harsh lessons from the shepherd who lived down the road — he had recently given the wolf a good beating when he tried to take one of his sheep.
+His flock stayed together, as close to the shepherd’s hut as they could, and whenever there was any danger they would start bleating as loudly as possible to wake the shepherd up.
+It proved to be an effective safeguard.

-As time passed, Dip, Tip and Pip grew up fast.
-Their family home started feeling rather tight for all three of them, so one day their parents told them it was time they all moved into their own houses like grown-ups.
+Time passed, and Dip, Tip, and Pip grew up fast.
+Their family home started feeling rather crowded with all five of them living there, so one day their parents told them it was time they moved out.

-“You are all old enough,” their father said.
+“You are old enough now,” their father said.
 “It’s time for you to build your own houses.”

-However, Tip and Pip didn’t feel like putting so much work into building their own houses, because that would certainly mean no time for fun!
+In contrast, Tip and Pip didn’t feel like putting so much effort into building their houses, because that would leave hardly any time for fun!

-The youngest brother, Pip, was even lazier and decided to build a little house out of straw.
-Planning things or thinking too hard wasn’t really for him, so Pip just took some dry twigs he found by the forest and propped them up.
-Then he grabbed some straw from the ground and threw it over the sticks.
-He was quite proud of his house, as the work was easy and the house was finished in no time.
+The youngest brother, Pip, was even lazier.
+He would build his house in the same meadow, but he decided to make it out of straw.
+Planning things or thinking too hard wasn’t really for him, so Pip just took some dry twigs he found next to the forest and stuck them into the ground to make a frame.
+Then he grabbed some straw that was lying around and flung it over the sticks.
+He was quite proud of his house, as the work was easy and it was finished in no time.

-When Tip saw that Pip was done with his home, he shouted, “Wait just a moment, Pip!
-I only need to put a door on my house and then I can come over and we’ll finally be able to play!”
-Tip hammered in a few nails to hold the door, which held - even though it was crooked and made horrible squealing sounds every time he opened and closed it.
+When Tip saw that Pip was done building his house, he shouted over to him: “Wait a minute, Pip!
+I only need to put the door on my place and then we’ll finally be able to play!”
+Tip quickly hammered-in a few nails to hold the door in position, which worked, even though the door was wonky and made horrible squeaking sounds when opening and closing.

-While Tip and Pip were playing in the meadow, Dip was about to finish building his brick house.
-His brothers constantly teased him and tried to persuade him to come play with them.
+Later, while Tip and Pip were playing in the meadow, Dip was busy putting the finishing touches on his brick house.
+As usual, his brothers teased him and tried to persuade him to stop working and come play with them.

 “Why do you even need a brick house?” asked Tip.

-But Dip would not be distracted!
-He knew that he wanted a nice brick house and he was willing to put in the hard work to get it.
+But Dip would not let himself be distracted.
+He knew that he wanted a nice brick house and he was willing to put in the effort to construct it.

 “Gotcha!
 Haha!
 You can’t escape me!” shouted the wolf, gleefully.

-Pip didn’t wait for the wolf to grab him, though.
-Instead, he took off and ran as fast as he could to Tip’s house.
+Pip didn’t wait for the wolf to grab him — he darted across the meadow, running as fast as he could to Tip’s house.

-Pip just barely made it safely, and they slammed the door of the wooden house just in time.
+Pip just barely made it inside safely.
+They slammed the door in the nick of time.
 The wolf circled the house for a while, trying to find a way in.
-His stomach rumbled as loudly as a thunderstorm as he pictured the piglets on his dinner plate.
+His stomach rumbled as loudly as a thunderstorm as he pictured the pigs on his dinner plate.

-He took a deep, deep breath and blew very hard at the wooden house.
+He took a deep, deep breath and blew extra hard at the wooden house.
 But the house didn’t budge.

-The piglets sighed with relief and shouted at the wolf, “Go away!
+The pigs sighed with relief and shouted: “Go away, wolf!
 You can’t get us!
-This house is strong and it won’t fall, no matter how hard you blow!”
+This house is strong and it won’t fall down, no matter how hard you blow!”

-It wasn’t long before the wolf noticed that the door was crooked.
-It was barely hanging onto its hinges!
-Pip had done a very lazy job of hanging the door and the nails it sat on weren’t even properly hammered in!
-The wolf ran at the door and bang!
-The door smashed into bits.
+But it was not long before the wolf noticed that the door was crooked.
+In fact, it was barely hanging on its hinges!
+Tip had done a very poor job of installing that door — the nails weren’t even properly hammered in!
+The wolf put on a sly smile and charged.
+Bang!
+The door smashed to bits.

 “Gotcha!
 You won’t escape me this time!” cried the wolf.

-Pip and Tip took off and ran as fast as they could to Dip’s house.
+Pip and Tip ran at lightning-fast speed to Dip’s house.

 “Help us!
-Save us!” they shouted.
-Dip was already watching worriedly out of the window of his brick house.
+Save us!” they shouted as they ran.
+All the while, Dip had been anxiously watching out of the window.

-Tip and Pip made it just in time and immediately slammed the door.
-Pip locked it and peeked out the window.
-Again the wolf was making circles around the house.
-He wanted in badly because he was starving and so hungry he could hardly see.
-The wolf took the deepest breath he could and blew at the brick house.
+Tip and Pip made it inside and slammed the door.
+Pip locked it behind them and peeked out of the window.
+The wolf walked in circles around the house.
+He wanted to get in there so badly — he was starving by now, so hungry he could hardly see.
+In desperation, he took the deepest breath he could muster and blew at the brick house.
 But the house didn’t budge.

-The piglets sighed with happy relief and shouted at the wolf: “Go away!
-You have no chance of getting in this time.
-This house is strong and it’s not going to fall.
+The three pigs sighed with relief and then shouted: “Go away, wolf!
+You have no chance of getting in.
+This house is never going to fall down.
 You can blow as hard as you like!”

 The wolf thought hard about what to do.
-The door was nailed down firmly, and he couldn’t see a way to move it, but he ran at it anyway and hit it with all his force.
+The door was firmly positioned and he couldn’t see any way to dislodge it, but in spite of this he ran at it and hit it with all his might.
 Bang!

 “Ow, ow, that hurts!” he whined.

-He sat on the ground sadly, his shoulder aching from where he had hit the door, and tried to think of another way to get in.
-Suddenly, he saw the chimney and realized that was his chance.
+He sat on the ground, disgruntled, his shoulder aching, and tried to think of another way to get in.
+Then he noticed the chimney and realised that that would be his best chance.
 “They have no way of closing the chimney!” he thought.
-“I’ll climb up to the roof and slide down the chimney right into the house.”
+“I’ll climb onto the roof and slide down it, right into the house.”

-When the piglets saw what the wolf was doing, they all got scared.
+When the pigs saw what the wolf was doing, they became frightened.
 They hadn’t thought about this option.

 “What are we going to do?” asked Pip.
-“The wolf’s going to slide down the chimney and eat us all!”
+“The wolf’s going to enter through the chimney and eat us all!”

-Dip was scared but he pulled himself together quickly.
-He put some wood in the fireplace and quickly made a fire.
-By this point the wolf was already halfway down the chimney, and when the thick smoke started coming up, he got stuck.
+Dip was scared, but he pulled himself together.
+He put some wood in the fireplace and swiftly lit a fire.
+At this point, the wolf was already halfway down the chimney.
+But when the thick smoke started rising, he became stuck.

-The pressure in the chimney started building and building, and, suddenly, there was a giant bang like a cannon had been fired.
-The wolf flew out of the chimney like a cannonball, and landed miles away, all tangled up in the sharp brambles at the edge of the forest.
-The piglets relaxed, finally, and started to laugh and celebrate their escape.
+As a result of the chimney flue being blocked, the pressure built up.
+Suddenly there was a giant bang, as if a cannon had been fired.
+The wolf came flying out of the chimney like a cannonball and landed far away, all tangled up in the prickly brambles at the edge of the forest.
+The three pigs could finally relax.
+After sitting in astonishment for a minute or two, they started laughing.
+They felt like celebrating their escape from the jaws of the wolf.

-“Now you need to build proper brick houses, too!”
-Dip said in his sternest voice.
+“The two of you need to build proper houses now!” said Dip in his sternest voice.

 You'll find this and more stories in Readmio